DavidCain/film_server/README.md

 ### Interface

+The main HTML page, and interface to users:

 ![Form](https://raw.github.com/DavidCain/film_server/master/interface.png)

 ## Installation

-The server assumes the existence of several `.m4v` feature-length films in `/srv/ftp` (this path can be changed in the cgi script).
+The server assumes the existence of several `.m4v` feature-length films in `/srv/ftp/` (this path can be changed in the cgi script).
 If video clips are desired, system calls are made to `ffmpeg` (tested on v.
 0.8.3-4).